Divide-By-0/blog/content/posts/conviction_essays.md

 - Language splices out bad reasons for conviction
   - Communicates subtleties and reasons and things that go beyond the surface level
   - One must believe you can transmit and encode all information in language/imagery — without this, communication breaks down, and meaning in the world is lost.
 It cannot be transmitted, or understood, or anything.
 To really make sure your conviction is robust, you better be able to express your convictions through language, not just feeling.
   - The translation into language is often the step where you can identify other people who don't have full conviction as well.
-Ask them questions, poke and prod till you fully understand what drives them.
+Ask them questions, poke and prod till you fully understand what drives them.but ay

 ## Bad Forms of Conviction